Certificates are the backbone of tracking Worker compliance in Workhub. Uploading a Certificate is a simple process once you know the steps!

 This page gives you several fields to fill to successfully upload a Certificate.

-If an administrator has included any special instructions or external providers for you to complete a course, they will be visible at the top of that page in the yellow box.
+If an administrator has included any special instructions or external providers for you to complete a course, they will be visible at the top of that page in the Recommended Training Provider banner.

-This can also include a message that says, "There is online training available to satisfy your certificate requirement.
-Start Now."
+This can also include a message that says, "You can complete your (Online Training course) for this certificate now."
 If you see that message, clicking the Start Now link will take you to the Online Training course that an administrator has linked to this Certificate for completion!
 Once you complete that Online Training course, Workhub will automatically fill the Certificate slot with the Certificate you are awarded for finishing that particular course.

 In the center of the page, there is a box that says Upload Certificate File with a blue box beneath it.
 This box will allow you to add a file containing your Certificate.
 You can either drag and drop the file into the blue space on the page, or you can click on Browse Computer to open the file explorer in your device to find the file for your Certificate.
 The accepted file types for this upload include .doc, .dox, .gif, .jpg, .jpeg, .pdf, and .png.